Meet Shana Hazan

-As a community volunteer and leader, former public school teacher, non-profit executive, and parent of a San Diego Unified School District student, Shana is passionately living her commitment to building stronger schools to help every student achieve their full potential.
+Shana was elected to the San Diego Unified School Board, to represent District B, in November 2022.
+She is a respected community leader, volunteer, former public school teacher, senior nonprofit executive, and parent of a San Diego Unified School District student who is living her commitment to building stronger schools that help every student achieve their full potential.

 Deep San Diego Roots

-Shana Hazan’s roots are four generations deep in San Diego.
+Shana’s roots are generations deep in San Diego.
 Her great-grandmother grew up in Mid City in the early 1900s where she attended public schools.
 Shana’s grandmother attended Franklin Elementary, the same school Shana’s daughter attends today.
-A fourth-generation San Diego Unified graduate, Shana knows first-hand that guaranteeing a high-quality education for every student will help open minds, transform lives, and uplift communities.
+Shana’s a fourth-generation San Diego Unified graduate who earned her diploma from Scripps Ranch High School.

-Trusted by Sen. President Pro Tem Toni Atkins to Serve Families on California's First 5 Commission
+Trusted by Sen. President Pro Tem Toni Atkins to Serve Families on California's Children & Families Commission

-Shana was a public elementary school teacher, headed up a program to make getting to and from school safer for kids, designed a statewide school fitness program, and designed and launched an anti-hunger initiative.
-As a mom, Shana was deeply engaged in transforming her daughter’s public school.
-No wonder Shana was Senate President pro Tempore Toni Atkins’ choice to serve on the California Children and Families Commission (First 5 California), where she’s working to guarantee quality early care and education for every California child.
+Shana was a public school teacher, Director of the Safe Routes to School program, led an innovative statewide school fitness program to reduce childhood obesity, developed an anti-hunger initiative that brought together dozens of local organizations to address food insecurity, and designed and led a leadership development program that increased the self-efficacy of hundreds of high school students.
+As a mom, Shana was deeply engaged in strengthening her daughter’s public school where she brought together parents, educators, and community leaders to boost enrollment and strengthen STEAM learning opportunities.
+No wonder Shana was Senate President pro Tempore Toni Atkins’ choice to serve on the California Children and Families Commission (First 5 California), where she serves as Vice Chair, works to guarantee high-quality early care and education for every California child, and oversees hundreds of millions of dollars in spending.

 Managing Multi-Million Dollar Budgets and Motivating Teams

-Shana is a respected senior non-profit executive and community leader with years of experience executing innovative projects.
+Shana is a respected senior nonprofit executive and community leader with years of experience executing impactful projects.
+She will bring a wealth of needed, real world fiscal and management experience to the School Board.
 As Chief Philanthropy Officer at Jewish Family Service of San Diego, Shana grew the agency into a multi-million-dollar fundraising powerhouse.
-Managing a $28 million-dollar annual fundraising program, Shana earned a reputation for rallying diverse teams around big goals, making strategic data-driven decisions that drive impact, and delivering results.
-On the First 5 California commission, Shana helps oversee a $300 million annual budget and will bring a wealth of needed, real world fiscal and management experience to the School Board.
+Managing a $30 million-dollar annual fundraising program, she earned a reputation for rallying diverse teams around big goals, and making strategic data-driven decisions that deliver results.

 Throughout her career, Shana has developed impactful programs and secured millions in funding for educational programs and social services to improve the lives of working families, older adults, people experiencing homelessness, and refugees.
-Shana built Hazan Strategies to help nonprofits and small businesses create stronger and healthier communities, and she’s fighting for more opportunities for all as Chair of the city’s Human Relations Commission.
+She promoted respect and inclusion and fought for more opportunities for all as Chair of the city’s Human Relations Commission.
+She has built up her small business, Hazan Strategies, which supports organizations working to build a stronger and healthier communities.

 Recognized for Outstanding Leadership

-Shana is passionate about education and it shows through her leadership and the results she’s already delivered San Diego families.
-She was appointed to the San Diego Unified Superintendent Search Committee, and serves on the Franklin Elementary School Site Council and the SDUSD District Advisory Council (D.A.C) on Compensatory Education.
-Shana’s been recognized for her community leadership in the San Diego Metro 40 Under 40 awards and as a Forward Under 40 Awardee.
+Shana is passionate about education.
+She was appointed to the San Diego Unified Superintendent Search Committee, was president of the Friends of Franklin Elementary School Foundation and serves on the Franklin Elementary School Site Council and the SDUSD District Advisory Council (D.A.C) on Compensatory Education.
+Shana has been recognized for her community leadership as a 78th Assembly District Woman of the Year, with a San Diego Metro 40 Under 40 Award, as a Forward Under 40 Awardee.